szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Aid a party buff and optionally disable the character glow (507)

 This makes the spell generally more useful by making it a party buff.
 To avoid issues with combat scripts, the targeting is vanilla, that is, Aid is cast on a target, and then it spreads to nearby targets.
 Also, for convenience, the range of the spell is no longer melee, but equivalent to the range of the spell Poison.
+It also adds a maximum HP buff of +1 HP per level after level 5, to a maximum of +17 HP (on top of the usual 1d8 from Aid opcode).

 Optionally, the character glow can be disabled in the configuration file, as it causes a lot of visual clutter when it spreads to everyone.